-So, what are the "DO's and DON'T's"?
+So, what are the "DO's and DON'T's" ?

 - DO NOT use power supplies designed for portable stereos, laptop computers or other consumer electronics. - DO NOT use the supply from a Meade or Celestron system, even though they may claim to provide adequate power. - DO NOT power additional devices from your mount's power source especially dew heaters which are notorious for initiating momentary voltage dropouts as they cycle on and off!
 (The auxiliary GTOELS control box for the Precision Encoder System and software control of the Limit / Homing Switch System can be powered from the same source as the mount.) - DO NOT use a DC extension cord between your DC power supply and the Mount's power cord.
-Run any needed extension cords on the AC side, or move your battery pack closer to the mount. - DO NOT use batteries or battery packs with less than 30 amp-hours of power.
-In fact, we would recommend nothing less than a large (ie. 50+ amp-hour) deep cycle marine battery. - DO give your mount its own power source, if possible, and power other devices from a separate source or sources. - DO inspect your mount's power cord regularly to be sure that it is not damaged and be sure that the split, center-pin of the power receptacle on the GTOCP3 (or GTOELS) control box is spread enough to make good contact with the inside of the cable's locking plug. - DO use higher voltages up to 18 to 20 volts for extremely cold temperatures. - DO keep an eye on the power LED on your GTOCP3 control box.
+Run any needed extension cords on the AC side, if possible, or move your battery pack closer to the mount. - DO NOT use batteries or battery packs with less than 30 amp-hours of power.
+In fact, we would recommend nothing less than a large (i.e. 50+ amp-hour) deep-cycle marine battery.
+See section below. - DO give your mount its own power source, if possible, and power other devices from a separate source or sources. - DO use power inverters to go from standard household AC current to DC current that are both filtered and regulated to ensure clean steady power delivery. - DO inspect your mount's power cord regularly to be sure that it is not damaged and be sure that the split, center-pin of the power receptacle on the GTOCP3 (or GTOELS) control box is spread enough to make good contact with the inside of the cable's locking plug. - DO use higher voltages up to 18 to 20 volts for extremely cold temperatures. - DO keep an eye on the power LED on your GTOCP3 control box.